Seneca-Scholars/SS-Status-C6/status.md

 7/15 I made a lot of progress on my personal project.
 I started working on my javascript to make my website more dynamic.
 I have also done a lot of CSS to make my page look clean.

 7/16 Nell talked with us about our resumes and Sinit helped me to fine tune my resume so that it had better organization and wording.
+We also spent some time talking about colleges and what reservations, questions, and concerns we had.
+I talked about how I was still interested in scholarships and I was wondering what the timeline was on applying to them because I had the notion that the window had passed.
+However, Nell helped to calm my nerves and told me that the window was not over in actuality.

 7/17 Today we continued to work on our table project.
 I learned a lot of new computer science jargon and terms.
 I also better understand how to apply different principles of javascript and css.
 - I learned what zebra striping is and how to do that with a table.